 Question Answer Marks Quality of Quality of Language and Appropriateness and Content 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips; high appropriate to chosen task type.
 Quality of Language Sentence structures varied for particular effects.
-Verb forms largely correct and appropriate tenses consiste used.
+Verb forms largely correct and appropriate tenses consistents used.
 Vocabulary wide and precise.
 Punctuation accurate and helpful.
 Spelling accurate apart from very occasional slips.
-Paragraphs have unity, are linked, and show evidence of plate.
+Paragraphs have unity, are linked, and show evidence of planning.
 Appropriateness and Content Consistently relevant.
 Interest aroused and sustained.
 Tone and register entirely appropriate.
-Descriptions have well-developed images helping to create content at a sustained and sustained.
+Descriptions have well-developed images helping to create coatmospheres.
 Arguments are well developed, logical, even complex.
-Narratives are complex, sophisticated, possibly tense, and manages are complex. ently anning.
-Band 7 23-26 Accurate writing: occasional errors are either slips or caused b ambition; appropriate to chosen task type.
-Quality of Language • Sentence structures show some variation to create some na fluency. • Occasional slips in verb forms or tense • formation, but sequence consistent and clear throughout. • Vocabulary precise enough to convey intended shades of meaning. • Punctuation accurate and generally helpful. • Spelling nearly always accurate. • Paragraphs have unity, are usually linked, and show some evidence of planning.
-Appropriateness and Content • Relevant.
-Interest aroused and mostly sustained. • Tone and register appropriate. • Descriptions have interesting images and a range of detail, he create effective atmospheres. • Arguments have clearly defined, cohesive, logical stages in the development. • Narratives have effective detail creating character or setting, an contain some sense of climax. tural
+Narratives are complex, sophisticated, possibly tense, and macontain devices such as flashbacks. ently Band 7 23-26 Accurate writing: occasional errors are either slips or caused ambition; appropriate to chosen task type.
+Quality of Language tural Iping eir

-Question Answer Question Band 6 19-22 Mostly accurate writing; errors from ambition do not mar claric communication; mostly appropriate to chosen task type.
-Quality of Language Some variety of sentence structures, but a tendency to repesentence types may produce a monotonous effect.
-Errors may occur in irregular verb forms, but control of tensesequence sufficient to sustain clear progression of events ideas.
-Simple vocabulary mainly correct; errors may occur with monambitious words.
-Punctuation generally accurate and sentence separation commarked, but errors may occur, e.g. with direct speech.
-Spelling of simple vocabulary accurate; some errors in monambitious words.
-Paragraphs may show some unity, although links may be absinappropriate.
+Question Answer Question Band 6 19-22 Mostly accurate writing; errors from ambition do not mar clarity of communication; mostly appropriate to chosen task type.
+Quality of Language • Some variety of sentence structures, but a tendency to repeat sentence types may produce a monotonous effect. • Errors may occur in irregular verb forms, but control of tense sequence sufficient to sustain clear progression of events or ideas. • Simple vocabulary mainly correct; errors may occur with more ambitious words. • Punctuation generally accurate and sentence separation correctly marked, but errors may occur, e.g. with direct speech. • Spelling of simple vocabulary accurate; some errors in more ambitious words. • Paragraphs may show some unity, although links may be absent or inappropriate.
 Appropriateness and Content Relevant.
-Some interest aroused, although there may be some at s or re prrectly re of originality and/or planning.
-Tone usually appropriate, although there may be slips of reg Descriptions have satisfactory images, ideas and details which to create atmosphere.
-Arguments make a series of relevant points, with some being developed; linking of ideas may be insecure. - Narratives are straightforward with proper sequencing of senter ences.
+Some interest aroused, although there may be some lack of originality and/or planning.
+Tone usually appropriate, although there may be slips of register.
+Descriptions have satisfactory images, ideas and details which help to create atmosphere.
+Arguments make a series of relevant points, with some being developed; linking of ideas may be insecure.
+Narratives are straightforward with proper sequencing of sentences.

-Question Answer Writing is sufficiently accurate to communicate meaning, with patches of clear, accurate language; sufficiently accurate for chosen task type.
-Quality of Language Some variety of sentence length and structure, not always for particular purpose.
-Errors in verb forms and tense consistency may cause uncertainty in sequence of events or disturb ease of communication.
-Vocabulary usually adequate to convey intended meaning; idiom may be uncertain.
-Punctuation used but not always helpful; occasional sentence separation errors.
-Band 5 15-18 Spelling of simple vocabulary accurate; errors in more difficult words.
-Paragraphs used but may lack unity or coherence.
-Appropriateness and Content Attempt to address topic but there may be digressions or failures of logic.
-May lack liveliness and interest.
-Tone may be uneven.
-Descriptions have some detail but may rely too much on narrative.
-Arguments have mainly relevant points but may be only partially developed, with some repetition.
-Narratives are largely a series of events with only occasional details of character and setting.
+Question Answer Marks Writing is sufficiently accurate to communicate meaning, with patches of clear, accurate language; sufficiently accurate for chosen task type.
+1 Quality of Language Some variety of sentence length and structure, not always featicular purpose. for • Errors in verb forms and tense consistency may cause unce in sequence of events or disturb ease of communication. rtainty Vocabulary usually adequate to convey intended meaning may be uncertain. ; idiom 15-18 Punctuation used but not always helpful; occasional sentence separation errors. ce Band 5 Spelling of simple vocabulary accurate; errors in more difficulties words. cult Paragraphs used but may lack unity or coherence.
+Appropriateness and Content Attempt to address topic but there may be digressions or fair of logic.
+May lack liveliness and interest. ilures Tone may be uneven.
+Descriptions have some detail but may rely too much on narra Arguments have mainly relevant points but may be only partial developed, with some repetition. ally Narratives are largely a series of events with only occasional of character and setting. details